-Google pulls data from their Knowledge Graph and Social Signals to understand the meaning of words on a webpage.
+Google pulls data from their Knowledge Graph, along with social signals, to understand the meaning of words on a webpage.

 Why is Quora such a popular site?
 There are probably many reasons, but it’s due in part to one simple fact: Quora offers experts from diverse fields who willingly answer questions in a conversational way.

 Your landing page should be able to answer the question that prompted the query in the first place.
 As an example, let’s say someone is searching for “best arthritis care in NJ.”
-Then your content page should have that information for the searcher, and not redirect them to another arthritis care site in Los Angeles.
+Your content page should have that information for the searcher and not redirect them to an arthritis care site in Los Angeles.